BeneStrahm/pyLEK/README.md

 Ignored files are tracked in a special file named .gitignore that is checked in at the root of your repository.
 There is no explicit git ignore command: instead the .gitignore file must be edited and committed by hand when you have new files that you wish to ignore. .gitignore files contain patterns that are matched against file names in your repository to determine whether or not they should be ignored.

 .gitignore also offers support for custom files.
-All files named with the prefix *custom*, eg "custom_plot2D.py" will be ignored for upload.
+All files named with the prefix *custom*, eg "custom_plot2D.py" will be ignored for upload but will remain on your local machine.
 Saying you want to create your own plot2D.py, just copy the file and rename it as "custom_plot2D.py", and it will not be uploaded to the repository.